davidb3rgqvist/project4/README.md

 - **Themes and Modal:** We utilized specific Bootstrap themes and modal components to enhance the visual appeal and functionality of the Foorky web application.
 These elements contributed to a consistent and intuitive user experience.
 - Bootstrap theme: https://startbootstrap.com/template/small-business
-- Modal for login and register:
+- Modal for login and register: Modified Login Modal by MDB (https://mdbootstrap.com/docs/standard/extended/login/)

 ### Inspiration Projects